 Application for Admission to the Honors Program in Neuroscience

-NSC 296 Honors Research: The research course specifically designated for the Honors Program is NSC 296 Honors Research.
+NSC 4999 Honors Research: The research course specifically designated for the Honors Program is NSC 4999 Honors Research.
 Once admitted to the Honors Program, Honors candidates are eligible to register for Honors Research through the Neuroscience Program Office.
-Students must download and complete the NSC 296 Contract, in addition to the application.
-Complete the contract, email it to your faculty mentor and he/she will then forward it onto the DHIS, Terry Page with their approval.
+Students must download and complete the NSC-4999 contract, in addition to the application.
+Complete the contract, email it to your faculty mentor and he/she will then forward it onto the Program Office with their approval.
 An email with your contract attached serves as your faculty mentor’s electronic signature.
 All contracts must be submitted electronically.
 Once your contract has been received, you will be registered for the course.

 All figures must be accompanied by a figure legend and should be embedded within the text of the report.
-Please consult with the faculty mentor or the DHIS if there are any questions about the format.
+Please consult with the faculty mentor or the Program Office if there are any questions about the format.
 This document should serve as an initial (if incomplete) draft of the final thesis to be completed in the following semester.

 Spring Semester of the Senior Year: NSC 4999 Honors Research.
 The candidate should complete the research and thesis and defend the thesis in an oral exam administered by the DHIS and the student’s Thesis Committee.
 There is some flexibility in the honors thesis, but the expectation is a 25-35 page double-spaced document that is clearly written with relevant literature referenced.
 The student’s results should be clearly presented and there should be an interesting discussion of the preferred interpretation of the results.
 The thesis mentor will typically offer advice and suggestions, but the product is expected to come from the efforts of the student.
 The expectation is to email a copy of the thesis to the student’s Thesis committee and the Program Office a week before the scheduled defense.